Jörn Lenz: Tennis Borussia Berlin

 Lenz joined Tennis Borussia Berlin in the 1992–93 season.
-The former goalkeeper of BFC Dynamo and ten times East German champion Bodo Rudwaleit was the goalkeeper of Tennis Borussia Berlin at the time.
+At Tennis Borussia Berlin, he reunited with former teammate Bodo Rudwaleit.
+The former goalkeeper of BFC Dynamo and ten times East German champion Rudwaleit was the goalkeeper of Tennis Borussia Berlin at the time.
 Tennis Borussia Berlin reached the final of the 1992–93 Berlin Cup.
 The team defeated Türkiyemspor Berlin 2–0 in the final at the Mommsenstadion on 6 May 1993.
 Tennis Borussia Berlin also won the 1992–93 NOFV-Oberliga Nord.
 But the team finished the 1992–94 2.
 Bundesliga play-offs on second place.
 However, the winner 1.
 FC Union Berlin was denied a license and Tennis Borussia Berlin was therefore allowed to advance to the 2.
 Bundesliga instead.
 Lenz made his debut in the 2.
 Bundesliga against 1.
 FSV Mainz 05 in the on 27 July 1993.

 Tennis Borussia Berlin was qualificied for the 1993–94 DFB-Pokal as a team in the 2.
 Bundesliga.
 Lenz made his debut in the DFB-Pokal in the second round of the 1993–94 DFB-Pokal against ASV Neumarkt on 24 August 1993.
 Lenz made 11 appearances for Tennis Borussia Berlin in the 1993–94 2.
 Bundesliga.
 He made a brief return to FC Berlin at the end of the 1993–94 season and played nine matches for FC Berlin in the 1993–94 NOFV-Oberliga Nord.
 Tennis Borussa Berlin finished the 1993–94 2.
 Bundesliga on 17th place and was immediately relegated to the Regionalliga Nordost.
 Lenz became regular player in Tennis Borussia Berlin in the Regionalliga Nordost.
 The team won the 1995–96 Regionalliga Nordost, but was defeated by VfB Oldenburg in the Play-offs for the 2.
 Bundesliga.
 The play-offs were lost after a 2–1 goal to VfB Oldenburg on stoppage time in the return leg.
 Lenz has described the defeat in the play-offs as his hardest sporting moment.
 Lenz left Tennis Borussia Berlin for FC Energie Cottbus after the 1996–97 season.
-He made 100 appearances for Tennis Borussia Berlin in the Regionalliga Nordost between 1994 and 1997.
+He had made 100 appearances for Tennis Borussia Berlin in the Regionalliga Nordost between 1994 and 1997.